erlerobot/meta-ros2/README.md

 ROS 2 Layer for OpenEmbedded Linux

-# THIS IS A DEVELOPMENT PROJECT
+# THIS PROJECT IS UNDER DEVELOPMENT
 This project may contain bugs and have not being tested at all.
-Use under your own risk, but fell free to test, make pull request and improve this porject.
+Use under your own risk, but feel free to test, make pull request and improve this project.

 Actually a main bug is causing that the Python3 writen programs not to work.
 If youy get the next error: `ImportError: No module named 'rclpy._rclpy'` refer to https://discourse.ros.org/t/import-error-no-module-named-rclpy--rclpy-cross-compiling/2463